Boatmen of Thessaloniki: Bombings in Thessaloniki

-On the 28 April 1903, a member of the group, Pavel Shatev, used dynamite to blow up the French ship "Guadalquivir" which was leaving the Thessaloniki harbour.
-The bomber left the ship together with the other passengers, but was caught later by the Turkish police at the Skopje train station.
-The same night, other group bombers: Dimitar Mechev, Iliya Trachkov, and Milan Arsov, struck the railway between Thessaloniki and Istanbul, causing damage to the locomotive and some of the cars of a passing train without wounding any passengers.
+On April 28, 1903, a member of the group, Pavel Shatev, used dynamite to blow up the French ship "Guadalquivir" which was leaving the Thessaloniki harbor.
+He left the ship together with the other passengers by lifeboat but was caught later by the Ottoman police at the Skopje train station due to a description by a boat crew member.
+The same night, other group bombers: Dimitar Mechev, Iliya Trachkov, and Milan Arsov, struck the railway between Thessaloniki and Constantinople, causing damage to the locomotive and some of the cars of a passing train without wounding any passengers.

 The next day, the signal to begin the large raid in Thessaloniki was given by Kostadin Kirkov who used explosives to shut off the electricity and water supply systems of the city.
-Jordan Popjordanov (Orceto) blew up the building of an Ottoman Bank office, under which the "gemidzhii" had previously dug a tunnel.
-Milan Arsov threw bombs in the "Alhambra" Café.
-The same night, Kostadin Kirkov, Iliya Bogdanov and Vladimir Pingov detonated bombs in different parts of the city.
-Dimitar Mechev and Iliya Truchkov failed to blast the reservoir of a gas-producing plant.
+Yordan Popyordanov (Orceto) blew up the building of an Ottoman Bank office, under which the "gemidzhii" had previously dug a tunnel.
+Milan Arsov exploded a bomb at the Alhambra Theater.
+The same night, Kostadin Kirkov, Iliya Trachkov and Vladimir Pingov detonated bombs in different parts of the city.
+Dimitar Mechev and Iliya Trachkov failed to blast the reservoir of a gas-producing plant.
 They were later killed in their quarters during a shoot-out with army and gendarmerie forces, against which Mechev and Trachkov used more than 60 bombs.
+Pingov was shot dead in an attempt to set fire to the Bosh-nyak Inn.

-Jordan Popjordanov was killed on April 30.
-In May, Kostadin Kirkov was killed while trying to blow up a postal office.
-Right before being caught, Cvetko Traikov, whose mission was to kill the local governor, killed himself by setting off a bomb and then sitting on it.
+Yordan Popyordanov was killed on April 30 in a shoot-out with the army.
+In May, Kostadin Kirkov was killed by a sentry while trying to blow up a postal office.
+Right before being caught, Tsvetko Traykov, whose mission was to kill the local governor (vali), killed himself by setting off a bomb and then sitting on it.